Everything You Need to Start a Sublimation Printing Business

 #1 – Sublimation Printer Package

 The first (and most important) piece of equipment you need is a sublimation printer.
-Because they are incredibly easy to set up and include an equipment-specific design software with purchase, we highly recommend the Sawgrass Virtuoso SG400 and SG800 sublimation printers for new and small businesses.
-These two printers are powerful, versatile and come at very affordable price points.
-Both printers will enable you to customize a wide array of products such as mugs, coasters, plaques, awards, mousepads and so much more.
+For most folks just starting out, we recommend the Sawgrass SG500 and the SG1000 sublimation printers.
+The Sawgrass systems are the most intuitive and user-friendly printers for beginners, and you can get up and running in no time.
+Both the SG500 and SG1000 are powerful, versatile and affordable printers that enable you to customize a wide array of products such as mugs, coasters, plaques, T-shirts, mouse pads, and so much more.

 #2 – Heat Press or Mug Press